-Elements that increase the ecological footprint when camping
+Elements increasing the ecological footprint when camping

-It's easy to understand, given the high fuel consumption, that the ecological footprint will be high.
+It is easy to understand, given the high fuel consumption, that the ecological footprint will be high.

 Then, if we are not regular camping enthusiasts, it goes without saying that the equipment base necessary (tent, sleeping bag, cooking element, etc.) are objects which sometimes have a significant ecological footprint.

 This may be all the more true if we do not intend to make them on a regular basis, then it is likely that lower quality choices, reducing the number of uses of objects, will increase the ecological footprint.

 Being on vacation is a continuum of action or relaxation, depending on the type of person you are.

 Some people who crave idleness will tend to generate a lot of waste .
 For example, they can buy disposable dishes so they don't have to wash them, get over-packaged prepared foods or bottled water.
 All this waste while camping, and in everyday life, certainly increases the ecological footprint.